Lipoyl synthase: Importance of lipoyl synthase

 This enzyme participates in lipoic acid metabolism, where it performs the final step in lipoic acid biosynthesis.
 Lipoic acid is a cofactor that has different functions within different organisms.
 The lipoic acid generation in yeast cells increases the number of divisions in the cells as well as protects yeast cells from hydrogen peroxide.
 Lipoic acid is an important co-factor in many enzyme systems, and one of them is the pyruvate dehydrogenase complex.
 Studies that repressed the function of lipoyl synthase in Arabidopsis thaliana seeds showed that this did not have adverse effects on seed growth and weight, but shortened the generation time as well as the flowering time of the plants.
 Repression resulted in earlier flowering times and decreased the generation times between seeds by almost 10%.

-Possible side effects
+Possible side effects of lipoyl synthase in plants

 Overexpression of this enzyme in sunflower plants has been found to eventually sequester the amount of SAM present in transgenic Arabidopsis plants.
 SAM is a molecule that is required in other enzymatic complexes found in this plant as well, as well as the overall structure of the plant, so this sequestration may cause a reduction in the fatty acid biosynthesis in the Arabidopsis seeds.